FMG-JimmyChen/Databricks-Cookbook/README.md

 # Databricks-FMG Guide
-This guide draws from the experience coaching and various projects as well as the open source community.
+This guide draws upon experience coaching teams and working on various projects, as well as insights from the open-source community.

-On Databricks, specifically speaking, the source code of Spark is **written once**  by its author, but **read and modified multiple times** by lots of engineers which the future modification of the code may subsequently come with bugs.
+Regarding Databricks, and Spark in particular, the source code is **written once**  by its author but **read and modified multiple times** by numerous engineers.
+Subsequent modifications can introduce bugs.

-As of the nature of Spark's codebase development, we need to optimize our codebase to be consistent with Spark to obtain a long-term, global readibility and maintainability.
+Given the nature of Spark's codebase development, we must optimize our own codebase for consistency with Spark's style.
+This ensures long-term, global readability and maintainability.

 **A simple code is the most effective solution.**